 The future is a bleak landscape that is ruled by the technological tyranny of Skynet and despite this horrible scenario there are forces at work that seek to change that this ever happened.
 For years we have enjoyed watching “Ahhnold” as The Terminator who was reprogrammed to aid mankind thanks to the efforts of John Connor and now the next chapter in this thrilling mythology is here.
 Well, he did say “I’ll be back” after all.
-Check out the poster and some premise for this tale below.
+Check out the poster and some premise for this tale below and if you missed our post about the trailer just click HERE to see it.

 In 2029, John Connor, leader of the human resistance, leads the war against the machines.
 At the Los Angeles offensive, John’s fears of the unknown future begin to emerge when John is notified by his army unit, Tech-Com, that Skynet will attack him from two fronts, past and future, and will ultimately change warfare forever.